-Our goal is to equip officials, managers and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning for, procuring, and managing design-build projects for water and wastewater facilities and the infrastructure.
-All WDBC programs are led by experienced trainers with participants receiving handouts and CEU’s.
+Our goal is to equip officials, managers and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning, procuring, and managing design-build projects for water and wastewater facilities and the infrastructure.
 Check the Events page for the latest listing of Education and Training Sessions.

 - Preparing to Procure and Manage Water Design-Build Projects